 Up to 80% OFF!
 COSME-DE.COM Shop Now!
 Enjoy Free Worldwide Shipping!

-The diet is a plant based, in fact, it is the #1 plant base diet per the experts who rank the top diets each year for U.S. News.
-A plant based diet is proven to be healthier (see Plant Based Diet Review), yet it allows dairy and fish and some animal products.
+The diet is plant-based, in fact, it is the #1 plant base diet per the experts who rank the top diets each year for U.S. News.
+A plant-based diet is proven to be healthier (see Plant-Based Diet Review), yet it allows dairy and fish, and some animal products.

 A vegan or vegetarian diet is by no means a poor choice, the Mediterranean diet simply gives the dieter more flexibility and may be easier for most people.